Supreme Court returning to in-person oral argument

 June 30 – In-person

-Live audio and video of Zoom arguments will be available on the Supreme Court’s YouTube page.
+Live audio and video of Zoom arguments will be available on the Supreme Court’s YouTube channel.
 Only Live audio will be available of in-person arguments on the Court’s webpage.